Please ensure Javascript is enabled for purposes of website accessibility

 5- Difficulty Driving at Night

 With weakened eyes, it’s difficult to drive during the day; at night, the obstacles become worse, because street signs are veiled in darkness.
-If you struggle with blurry vision or light sensitivity, you should not try to drive at night.
-It puts your life in danger, and you risk becoming lost.
+If you struggle with blurry vision, light sensitivity, or depth perception, you should not try to drive at night since it could be dangerous for you and others.

 Schedule an Appointment

-If you are experiencing any of these symptoms, Campus Eye Group wants to help you.
-We are concerned about your safety and comfort.
-If you’re in Mercer County, NJ or Bucks County, PA call us today to schedule an appointment and let us bring you relief.
+If you are experiencing symptoms of vision loss, the team of expert physicians at Campus Eye Group is here to help.
+If you’re in Mercer County, NJ, or Bucks County, PA call us today to schedule an appointment and let us bring you relief with an eye exam in Hamilton, NJ.

 Like this article?